 Lighting can make or break a home showing.
 If you have great natural light, put the heavy curtains away and let the natural light pour in.
 Also make sure lightbulbs are replaced and ample lighting options are available in each room.

-Every homeowner is unique to what they consider an adequate amount of decorations in a room.
-Our rule of thumb is less is usually more.
-If you have a lot of art on the walls, collections of vases, candles, and figurines around your home, consider packing some of it away and making your space more minimalistic.
-Having furniture and some décor is valuable when showing a home.
-Each room should show purpose, but beyond that, let go of over decorating.
+Every homeowner is unique regarding what they consider an adequate amount of decorations in a room.
+Our rule of thumb?
+Less is more.
+If you have a lot of art on the walls, collections of vases, candles, and figurines around your home, consider packing some of it away.
+While some furniture and décor is valuable when showing a home, aim to make your space minimalistic.
+Each room should show purpose.
+Beyond that, let go of over decorating.

-This is very important when desiring to sell your home.
-Oftentimes cluttered kitchen counters or a garage full of storage boxes takes away from the space the house truly presents.
-Be sure to check each room of your home and make sure that all areas are free of clutter.
-This advice should extend to the outside of our home as well.
+When selling your home, decluttering is very important.
+Oftentimes, cluttered kitchen counters or a garage full of storage boxes takes away from the space the house truly offers.
+Be sure to check each room of your home.
+Make sure that all areas are free of clutter.
+This advice should extend to the outside of your home as well.
 The free open spaces will be inviting to potential homebuyers.

 Remember that the first thing potential homebuyers see besides pictures of your property online is the curb appeal of your home.
-As they drive up to see their potential new home for the first time, your goals should be to impress not distress the potential homebuyer.
+As they drive up to see their potential new home for the first time, your goal should be to impress (not distress) the potential homebuyer.
 If they see a lot of maintenance needed on the landscaping, it may cause alarm.
 Showing that the outside of your home was cared for, reflects positively on the inside of your home.

 We Help Sell Your Home Quick With Maximum Profit

 The more money you make on your property sale, the more money you will have to offset the cost of your new home.
 To get the maximum amount for your home, you may have to do a bit of research and some work, but it is worth it.
 You may see your home’s qualities and assets, but maybe your home needs some help showcasing its great features.